ItsZeph/zeph-announcement/README.md

 My announcement script allows you to add different announcement types, this could be for departments, staff or general server things.
 Adding and removing types is easy through the included config.

 # Changing the look of your announcement.
 In terms of the colouring of the notification itself, that is done through ox_lib convars, which can be found on their [documentation](https://coxdocs.dev/ox_lib/Modules/Interface).
-However, my script natively allows you to change the colour of the icon, and the icon on the notification, and the title.
+However, my script natively allows you to change the colour of the icon, and the icon on the notification, and the title in the config.lua

 In the example below, I have made a BCSO Notice, with a beige colour and a shield icon.
 ```